 Mendocino College is an approved educational institution by the California Department of Consumer Affairs Bureau for Private & Vocational Education under United States Code, Title 38.
-Students eligible for veterans' benefits while attending college must meet with the designated School Certifying Official in the Office of Admissions and Records for Certification of Enrollment to the US Department of Veterans Affairs.
-Certification of Enrollment depends upon the student's being registered in the College, enrolled in classes approved for benefits as shown on their VA educational plan, and requesting such certification.
-A student may pursue a dual major as part of a single objective.
-In all cases, both majors must be approved and only courses required to complete the dual major will be certified.
+Students eligible for veterans' benefits while attending college must meet with a School Certifying Official in the Office of Admissions and Records for Certification of Enrollment to the US Department of Veterans Affairs.